darshanasunoj123/ds.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 Welcome to my website!
-I recently graduated from Penn State University with a Ph.D. in Economics.
-My research interests include applied and theoretical microeconomics.
-In my doctoral thesis, I studied the role of outside options in negotiations with one-sided private information.

-In my job market paper, I study common value bargaining settings in which the uninformed player has an outside option.
-I show that under some conditions, the uninformed player becomes worse off when her outside option improves!
+I am an academic researcher with research interests in finance and applied and theoretical microeconomics.
+I graduated in August 2024 with a Ph.D. in Economics from Penn State and worked for a year as a researcher in Finance at the Sustainable Communities Lab at Penn State.

+My current research as part of the Sustainable Communities Lab focuses on financing technologies in context of non-pecuniary motives for investment.
+In particular, we study the role of environment regarding motives and public risk perception in investment decisions with regard to nuclear stocks and develop optimal risk mitigating portfolio strategies.

+My email id is darshanasunoj@gmail.com.
+You may find my latest C.V. <a href='https://drive.google.com/file/d/1ufFsQVb7cUqt1mHWx7dfcOEOZ88hyM6n/view?usp=sharing'>here</a>